In this article

 Anglers age 10 and older must have a fishing license in Arizona.
 Kids under 10 fish free when accompanied by a licensed adult.

-Arizona's Free Fishing Day is Saturday, June 6, 2026.
-Anyone can fish public waters without a license, although bag and size limits still apply.
+Free Fishing Day in Arizona falls on Saturday, June 6, 2026, when anyone can fish public waters without a license, although bag and size limits still apply.

 Arizona sells 1-day, annual, combo hunt-fish, youth combo, lifetime, pioneer (senior), and free disabled-veteran licenses.
 All annuals include trout privileges.